 - That the child is protected from physical harm, family violence, neglect or abuse

-- That parents fulfill their responsibilities for the welfare and development of their children
+- That parents fulfil their responsibilities for the welfare and development of their children

 - That the child can reach their full potential, physically, emotionally and at school